Certificate Overview

 What are some ways I can earn the 5 Δ's required?

-Example 1: 5 Δ’s could be earned by taking (in an order) Improv to Improve Science, Informal Science Education, and Leveraging Tech to Teach.
+• Example 1: 5 Δ’s could be earned by taking (in any order) Improv to Improve Science Communication and Teaching (1 Δ), Informal Science Education (2 Δ’s), and Leveraging Tech to Teach (2 Δ’s).

-Example 2: 5 Δ’s could be earned by taking (in an order) Exploring Practices in the Classroom, Effective Teaching in an Internationally Diverse Classroom, Fundamentals of Online Teaching & Learning, and Research Mentor Training.
+• Example 2: 5 Δ’s could be earned by taking (in any order) Exploring Practices in the Classroom: Foundations (1 Δ), Effective Teaching in an Internationally Diverse Classroom (2 Δ’s), Fundamentals of Online Teaching and Learning (1 Δ), and a Research Mentor Learning Community (1 Δ).

 Note: Other teaching & learning experiences outside of Delta programming can earn Δ’s; however, if you are hoping to earn Δ’s outside of Delta programming, you must first communicate with and gain approval from a director of the Delta program.